Ductile Iron Pipe of China DN200-DN400 EN545/ EN598/ ISO2531

 A: High alumina cement mortar lining and sulphate-resistant cement mortar lining.
 These two special linings are applicable to inner anti-corrosion for sewage pipes, improving resistance to erosion of the sewage components.

-- Q: Can ductile iron pipe be used for wastewater treatment plant sludge handling?
+- Yes, ductile iron pipe can be used for bridge crossings.

-- Q: How do ductile iron pipes handle differential settlement?
+- Q: How do ductile iron pipes handle ground movement near rivers and lakes?

 Send your message to us